BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 \subsection{Citation Prediction}

 Citations are a key signal of relatedness between scientific papers \cite{cohan-etal-2020-specter}.
-In this task, the model attempts to retrieve cited papers (\textit{output}) for a given query paper title (\textit{input}).
+In this task, the model attempts to retrieve cited papers (\textit{output}) for a given paper title as \textit{input}.

-\paragraph{SCIDOCS} \cite{cohan-etal-2020-specter} contains a corpus $\mathbf{T}$ of 30K held-out pool of scientific papers.
-We consider the original direct-citations task as our retrieval task.
-It includes 1k papers as queries $\mathbf{Q}$ and 5 relevant papers and 25 (randomly selected) uncited papers for each query.
+\textbf{SCIDOCS} \cite{cohan-etal-2020-specter} contains a corpus $\mathbf{T}$ of 30K held-out pool of scientific papers.
+We consider the direct-citations (1 out of 7 tasks mentioned in the original paper) as the best suited task for retrieval evaluation in \beir.
+The task includes 1k papers as queries $\mathbf{Q}$ with 5 relevant papers and 25 (randomly selected) uncited papers for each query.